tier4/caret_doc/docs/design/architecture_overview.md

 ## Co-design with TILDE, a framework tools to detect deadline overrun

 CARET can cooperate with TILDE, a framework tool to detect deadline overrun.
-As TILDE's tracepoints are embedded in user codes of target applications, TILDE lets CARET trace events in user applications which cannot be traced from ROS/DDS layer.
-One example of the events in user applications is consumption of topic messages buffered in nodes.
-CARET can observe subscription and publish of topic messages but not strictly trace consumption of topic messages buffered in nodes.
-TILDE is able to trace execution of callback function to consume a certain buffered message.
-With TILDE's capability, CARET can observe such events seen in application layer as well as ROS/DDS layer.
+TILDE lets CARET trace events in user applications which cannot be traced from ROS/DDS layer.

+One example of the events is consumption of message buffered in nodes.
+The event can be observed in only application layer, but CARET cannot observe the event.
+On the other hand, TILDE can trace application-layer events.
+It is able to trace execution of callback function to consume a certain buffered message since it annotate message consumption per single message.
+TILDE give this capability to CARET to trace consumption of buffered message.

 <prettier-ignore-start>
 !!! todo